-20.6.
+BACK TO TABLE OF CONTENTS 5 Legislative text Article 20 - Requirements relating to simplicity 20.6.
 The seller shall provide representations and warranties that, to the best of its knowledge, the underlying exposures included in the securitisation are not encumbered or otherwise in a condition that can be foreseen to adversely affect the enforceability of the true sale or assignment or transfer with the same legal effect.

-5. The seller shall provide representations and warranties that, to the best of its knowledge, the underlying exposures included in the securitisation are not encumbered or otherwise in a condition that can be foreseen to adversely affect the enforceability of the true sale or assignment or transfer with the same legal effect.

-See section, SALE AND PURCHASE OF THE HOME LOAN RECEIVABLES:

-Seller's Receivables Warranties - Receivables Warranties

-(i) to the best of the Seller's knowledge, the Home Loan Receivables which will be assigned by the Seller to the Issuer on the Closing Date are not encumbered or otherwise in a condition that can be foreseen to adversely affect the enforceability of the assignment with the same legal effect;

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-21. The objective of the criterion in Article 20(6), which requires the seller to provide the representations and warranties confirming to the seller's best knowledge that the transferred exposures are neither encumbered nor otherwise in a condition that could potentially adversely affect the enforceability of the transfer of title, is to ensure that the underlying exposures are not only beyond the reach not only of the seller but equally of its creditors, and to allocate the commercial risk of the encumbrance of the underlying exposures to the seller.
+STS criteria 5.
+The seller shall provide representations and warranties that, to the best of its knowledge, the underlying exposures included in the securitisation are not encumbered or otherwise in a condition that can be foreseen to adversely affect the enforceability of the true sale or assignment or transfer with the same legal effect.
+Verified?
+Yes PCS Comment See section, "Mortgage Sale Agreement" - Representations and Warranties as to the Mortgage Assets "(xi) are not subject, either totally or partially, to any lien, assignment, charge or pledge to any third parties or are otherwise in a condition that could be foreseen to adversely affect the enforceability of the sale to the Issuer" In addition: are not the subject of any dispute, right of set-off, counterclaim, defence or claim existing or pending against UCI Portugal; (viii) (ix) may be freely sold and transferred by way of assignment under the laws of the Portuguese Republic in particular, the Securitisation Law; (x) are freely assignable without restriction pursuant to the terms of the relevant Mortgage Loan Agreement; EBA Final non-ABCP STS Guidelines - statements on background and rationale 21.
+The objective of the criterion in Article 20(6), which requires the seller to provide the representations and warranties confirming to the seller's best knowledge that the transferred exposures are neither encumbered nor otherwise in a condition that could potentially adversely affect the enforceability of the transfer of title, is to ensure that the underlying exposures are not only beyond the reach not only of the seller but equally of its creditors, and to allocate the commercial risk of the encumbrance of the underlying exposures to the seller.
+EBA Final non-ABCP STS Guidelines